Stem Cell Therapy

 Collection Process

 MSC exosomes are lipid lined nano vesicles that contain genetic material, growth factors, mitochondria and various proteins.
 Exosomes are how cells communicate.
 They are approximately 1000 times smaller than the mesenchymal stem cells from which they are derived.
-Exosomes play a vital role in the rejuvenation of all the cells in our body and trigger healing responses so they are highly considerable for orthopedic issues, auto-immune disorders and anti-aging.
+Exosomes play a vital role in all the cells in our body and trigger comunication and transferring information.

 Procedures typically take about 1 hour from start to finish.
 We make sure you are relaxed and comfortable throughout your visit with us.

 There may be some minimal downtime after a stem cell procedure.
-Our Stem cell patients can comfortably walk out on their own and can typically return to work and daily activities within a couple of days.
-Post-treatment guidelines will be covered during your visit with us.
+Our stem cell patients can typically comfortably walk out on their own and can typically return to work and daily activities within a couple of days.
+Post-therapy guidelines will be covered during your visit with us.

 Please contact us for more details.